 No other council had introduced Māori constituencies under the Local Electoral Act and that’s an important part of our history right there.

 It makes you appreciate the importance of how the democratic process works.

-We now have a co-governance partnership with Waikato River Iwi.
+We now have co-governance partnerships with Waikato River iwi.
 Key to the relationship with iwi is to understand the rules of engagement and the legislation that governs our respective entities.
 Then you need to know how to weave all the strands together.
 It’s like a korowai or a cloak, you have to learn the art of weaving the strands correctly otherwise it’ll unravel.
-And it takes a lot of time and a lot of practice to get the tension of the weave right.
+And it takes a lot of time and a lot of practise to get the tension of the weave right.

 Weaving the cloak of partnership isn’t foreign for iwi who have already negotiated their Treaty settlement with the Crown.

-We now have five joint management agreements and one co-management agreement with Waikato River Iwi.
-They are with Tūwharetoa, Maniapoto, Te Arawa, Raukawa and Waikato.
+We now have five joint management agreements and one co-management agreement with Waikato River iwi.
+They are with Tūwharetoa, Maniapoto, Te Arawa, Raukawa and Waikato-Tainui.

 The first joint management agreement (JMA) was signed in 2012.
-From experience we now know the initial phase of JMA development is hard work.
-However, once implemented, the agreements have proved to be beneficial to council by enabling collaboration with iwi.
+From experience, we now know the initial phase of JMA development is hard work.
+However, once implemented, the agreements have proved to be beneficial to the council by enabling collaboration with iwi.